Océane Dodin: 2015: Major and WTA Tour debut

-2016: Breakthrough, first WTA Tour singles title and top 100 debut
+2016: Breakthrough, WTA Tour singles title and top 100 debut

 The start of the year was not promising for Dodin.
 She failed in qualifying at Brisbane and Hobart, followed up with a first-round loss at the Australian Open.
 This brought her back to the ITF Circuit.
-However, from late January until April, she reached four ITF semifinals, including two $50K-level tournaments — at Andrézieux-Bouthéon and Croissy-Beaubourg.
+However, from late January until April, she reached four ITF semifinals, including two $50k-level tournaments — at Andrézieux-Bouthéon and Croissy-Beaubourg.
 In April, she passed qualifying at two WTA events — the Stuttgart Open and Prague Open.
 Then, at the Madrid Open, she tried to make her Premier 5/Mandatory main-draw debut but failed in qualifying.
 At the French Open, she was handed a wildcard, but lost to former No. 1, Ana Ivanovic.
 After losing in the Wimbledon qualifying, she reached the final of the $100k Contrexéville clay court tournament.
 She lost to compatriot Pauline Parmentier.

 Her switch to hardcourt tournaments that year was not successful.
 She lost in the first round of the Washington Open and failed to qualify into the Canadian Open.
-She returned to the ITF Circuit where she advanced into two $25K finals, losing the first but winning the second one.
+She returned to the ITF Circuit where she advanced into two $25k finals, losing the first but winning the second one.
 Between these two tournaments, she failed in the qualifying of the US Open.
 Following this, she participated at the carpet tournament Tournoi de Québec, where she had her breakthrough.
 In the final, she defeated qualifier Lauren Davis in straight sets.
 This result made her rank in the top 100 for the first time.
-A month later, as a qualifier, she reached the quarterfinals of the Linz Open after defeating two top 100 players - Kristýna Plíšková and Sorana Cîrstea.
+A month later, as a qualifier, she reached the quarterfinals of the Ladies Linz after defeating two top 100 players - Kristýna Plíšková and Sorana Cîrstea.
 She then lost to Madison Keys.
 Two weeks later, she won the $100k Poitiers tournaments, again defeating Davis in the final.